apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/index.md

 ##### Generation Option: ImplementationOnlyImports

 By default, the code generator does not annotate any imports with `@_implementationOnly`.
-However, in some scenarios, such as when distributing an `XCFramework`, imports for types used only internally should be annotated as `@_implementationOnly` to avoid exposing internal symbols to clients.
+However, in some scenarios, such as when distributing an `XCFramework`, you should annotate imports for types used only internally as `@_implementationOnly` to avoid exposing internal symbols to clients.
 You can change this with the `ImplementationOnlyImports` option: